-In addition, setting general testing provisions in Part 1065 and general compliance provisions in Part 1068 should greatly simplify and coordinate regulations across different programs.
+In addition, setting general testing provisions in Parts 1065 and 1066 and general compliance provisions in Part 1068 should greatly simplify and coordinate regulations across different programs.

-- When we add a new standard-setting part to Subchapter U for a different category of engines, we apply the existing provisions of Parts 1065 and 1068 as a supplement to the new standard-setting part. - If we need to change Parts 1065 or 1068 for any reason, those changes would automatically apply to the other nonroad engines that are already regulated under those parts. - Where the specific provisions of the general parts do not apply, or apply uniquely, for a particular type of engine, the standard-setting part can include provisions to make these distinctions.
+- When we add a new standard-setting part to Subchapter U for a different category of engines or vehicles, we apply the existing provisions of Parts 1065, 1066, and 1068 as a supplement to the new standard-setting part. - If we need to change Parts 1065, 1066, or 1068 for any reason, those changes would automatically apply to the other nonroad engines that are already regulated under those parts.

+• Where the specific provisions of the general parts do not apply for a particular type of engine, or apply uniquely, the standard-setting part can include provisions to make these distinctions.